PickNikRobotics/data_tamer/README.md

   // This is the way you store the current snapshot of the values channel->takeSnapshot();

-  // You can disable (i.e., stop recording) a value like this channel->setEnabled(id1, false);
+  // You can disable (i.e., stop recording) a value channel->setEnabled(id1, false);
   // or
   logged_float->setEnabled(false);